Elias Díaz Player Props: Rockies vs. Brewers

-After hitting .293 with four doubles, four walks and four RBI in his past 10 games, Elias Diaz and the Colorado Rockies face the Milwaukee Brewers (who will start Freddy Peralta) at 8:10 PM ET on Monday.
+Elias Diaz -- 0-for-3 in his last game -- will be in action for the Colorado Rockies versus the Milwaukee Brewers, with Wade Miley on the hill, on August 8 at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Elias Díaz Game Info & Props vs. the Brewers